 If you think you may need to waive a full home inspection in order to get a purchase contract, this limited-scope inspection is designed specifically for 30-minute property showings at homes that are at the top of your list.
 The goal is to rule out major defects and potential high-ticket items so that you can have the confidence to make a winning offer.

 The focus of this walk-through inspection is on “The 3 S’s” — Structure, Systems & Safety.
 Priority items are plumbing, electrical, structural, roofing and heating/ventilation/air conditioning systems.
-You’ll receive a digital report summarizing the most important observations in less than 24 hours.
-You’ll also earn a $75 credit towards a New Homeowners Inspection & Plan, to use if your home purchase is successful.
+You’ll also earn a $75 credit towards a New Homeowners Inspection & Improvement Plan for you to use if your home purchase is successful.